Articles and Other Resources

 The Commission plans, develops, provides and evaluates the statewide system of public care for children with special health care needs, serving children with physical disabilities from birth to age 21 through on-site and off-site clinics, therapies and related services.

-The division promotes well-being by providing quality information, services and support for individuals and their families.
+The Department promotes well-being by providing quality information, services and support for individuals and their families.